OpenJVS/OpenJVS-Legacy/README.md

 Place your roms in the `~/.openjvs/roms/` directory, and name them exactly the same as the map file.
 So if you wanted to boot Crazy Taxi when you run the `crazy_taxi-ps4` map file, then name the rom crazy_taxi-ps4.
 In the gobal configuration file in `~/.openjvs/global_config` make sure that these are set:
 ```
-ROM_DIR ~/.openjvs/roms/
+ROM_DIR /etc/OpenJVS/roms/
-NETBOOT_IP 10.0.0.8
+NETBOOT_IP 10.0.0.111
 ```

-Now when you run `openjvs crazy_taxi-ps4` OpenJVS will attempt to boot your Sega Naomi/Triforce/Chihiro with the correct game for that map file.
+Now when you run `openjvs-pi crazy_taxi-ps4` OpenJVS will attempt to boot your Sega Naomi/Triforce/Chihiro with the correct game for that map file.